Stichting-MedMij/MedMij-testscripts/README.md

 # MedMij-Testscripts
-This repository contains the test and qualification materials for the FHIR based standards that Medmij maintains.
+This repository contains the test and qualification materials for the FHIR based data services (gegevensdiensten) and underlying use cases that MedMij maintains.

-**Folder Structure**